SIDE EFFECTS: Swelling, and some bruising or pain

 Your visit with Dr. Tran will determine if you are a good candidate for a breast augmentation.
 If you are in good physical health, have no breast disease and have reasonable expectations then this may be a good choice for you and your lifestyle.

-During your first visit, Dr. Tran will ask you about your desired breast size, shape and any concerns you have about their appearance.
+During your first visit, Dr. Tran will ask you about your desired breast size, if you wish to choose small breast implants or large breast implants, shape and any concerns you have about their appearance.
 This will help him understand your expectations so he can let you know if your goals can be realistically accomplished by surgery.
 He will examine and measure your breasts considering factors such as the size and shape, amount of breast tissue present, the quality of skin, and the location of your nipples.
-If you have sagging breasts, a breast lift may be recommended together with the breast augmentation.
+If you have sagging breasts, a breast lift and implant may be recommended together.
+If a breast augmentation with lift might not suit you then a breast lift without implants can also be a great option.

 Be prepared to discuss any medical conditions you have, allergies, prior surgeries including breast biopsies, and medications, vitamins or other supplements that you currently take.
 You will be asked whether anyone in your family has had breast cancer and about the results of any mammograms.
 It is important for you to provide complete information.
 If you are a smoker, you should stop smoking at least 3 weeks before your surgery.